WhoCares

 WhoCares was a supergroup formed by Ian Gillan of Deep Purple and Tony Iommi of Black Sabbath in 2011 with the participation of a great number of rock artists as a charity project to raise money to rebuild a music school in Gyumri, Armenia, after the destruction of the city in the 1988 earthquake in Armenia.
 The album sold more than 20,000 copies in Europe.

 Members

-The supergroup WhoCares was originally made up Ian Gillan (of Deep Purple) and Tony Iommi (of Black Sabbath).
+The supergroup WhoCares was originally made up of Ian Gillan (of Deep Purple) and Tony Iommi (of Black Sabbath).